 However long a couple may wish to stay separated, it still becomes important for them to make a plan for how they will take care of the important matters that married couples deal with.

-The couple can have an attorney draw up a civil agreement to legalize their settlement in order to make decisions about:
+The couple can have an attorney draw up a property settlement agreement or post-nuptial agreement in order to make decisions about:

 - mutual property;